 Research suggests that eating foods rich in flavonoids may help reduce the risk of erectile dysfunction, with foods such as blueberries and citrus fruits showing particular promise.
 Increasing your fruit intake can help reduce your risk by up to 14%, while switching towards consuming a more Mediterranean-style diet could both help prevent erectile dysfunction whilst boosting other areas of your sex life.

-To discover more about food and nutrition can affect your sex drive, impact your mood, and improve your overall sense of wellbeing, visit Nutritionist Resource or use the search bar below to find an experienced Nutritionist near you.
+To discover more about how food and nutrition can affect your sex drive, impact your mood, and improve your overall sense of wellbeing, or to find an experienced Nutritionist, visit Nutritionist Resource.